 Video teleconferences are an innovative way to bring programs conducted by qualified and nationally known personnel to audiences throughout the United States, at minimal cost to the participants.
 AUM has access to quality teleconferences on a myriad of subjects.
 Programs are viewed on a large screen and monitors.
 Telephone linkages are arranged for questions with the teleconference speakers.
-Teleconferences are often tied in with a workshop, called a wraparound, with a local facilitator who conducts both the workshop and the teleconference.
+Teleconferences are often tied in with a workshop, with a local facilitator who conducts both the workshop and the teleconference.
 The division's satellite teleconferencing capabilities can accommodate audio and video teleconferences for as many as 300 people.

-Additionally, the AUM and AU campuses are directly linked via a microwave satellite.
+Additionally, the AUM and AU campuses are directly linked via a microwave link.
 This system enables participants in Montgomery to attend classes or programs broadcast directly from one of Auburn's studio classrooms.
 Communication is two-way audio and visual.
-AUM, with Auburn's assistance, can also broadcast programs to Auburn.
-The microwave links directly to Auburn's uplink satellite, which provides AUM with access to any receive satellites in the United States and some international sites
+The microwave link also makes it possible to broadcast courses and programs to Auburn.
+In addition, this link gives AUM access to uplink capabilities and provides AUM with the ability to receive broadcasts via satellite from around the nation and the world.